hoaiphuong-clary411/Delivery-performance-of-Olist-Store/README.md

 # 📦 Delivery Performance Analytics — Olist Store
-*An analytics solution delivering root‑cause insights into delivery failures across time, geography, and product segments using Power BI and a Galaxy Schema data model.*
+*An analytics solution delivering insights into delivery failures across time, geography, and product segments using Power BI and a Galaxy Schema data model.*

 ---